How does Revelation 21:4 speak to us?

 I can hardly wait.
 What about you?

-These devotional thoughts appeared in the Standard, a take-home curriculum piece for adult Sunday school classes published by what is now The Foundry.
+I wrote this devotional article while serving as a missionary in Italy.
+It originally appeared in Standard, a weekly Faith Connections take-home curriculum piece for adult Sunday school classes published by The Foundry.

 Rookie Notebook: Our first nine months as missionaries in Italy 10/40 Window map and explanation Seeking God's will?
 African martyr's commitment Mission trip fundraising Ten ways to ruin your mission trip Nazarene Missions International resources